 Many roles come to mind.
 Pharmacists are highly trained health professionals who provide a broad spectrum of services, including conducting health and wellness testing, managing chronic diseases, performing medication management, and administering immunizations.

 More specifically, medication is an integral part of the treatment of patients, and pharmacists play an important part in medication management and adherence.
 As medication experts within the broader health care team, they have the ability to identify potential barriers to medication adherence and can offer solutions to help encourage patients to stay adherent, which saves lives and significant costs to the health care system.
-Pharmacists also educate about potential side effects and drug interactions and help identify potential gaps in care for those with complex medical conditions.

 What else makes pharmacists unique within the health care team?